DaviesHub/spacy-categorisation/README.md

 ## Running the Application with Docker
 To run the script inside Docker, follow these steps:

+1. Install Docker on the machine if it is not already installed.
-1. Clone this repository and navigate to the root directory
+1. Clone this repository and navigate to the root directory.
-2. Build the Docker image: docker build -t spacy-tokenizer .
+2. Build the Docker image: docker build -t <'image name'>.
-3. Run the Docker container: docker run spacy-tokenizer
+3. Run the Docker container: docker run <'image name'>.
 4. The output of the script will be printed to the console.

 ## Contributions